Apmats/property_management_system_ngRoR_sample/README.md

 1. Get ruby and postgresql installed
 2. Set up the required ENV variables in the database.yml configuration file
+3. Do a bundle install to set up all the gems
-3. Run the db migrate and seed rake tasts
+4. Run the db migrate and seed rake tasts
-4. Run rail s and go to localhost:3000
+5. Run rail s and go to localhost:3000

 ## Remaining work